Wirecloud/wirecloud/docs/development/macdl_xml.md

     disallowed if the value of this attribute is true (the value of this variable will be usable through the Application Mashup cross-domain proxy). default: `false`.
+-   `multiuser`: This persisten value will store it's own value for each user with access rigths to the dashboard.

 ### The wiring element